RBGE Diploma in Garden Design

 When can I start?

-We are currently in the process of planning for the 2020/21 academic year, however this process has been delayed slightly due to the Covid-19 pandemic.
-If you are interested in joining the waiting list for this course please email: email@example.com including your name and the course you are interested in.
+We will not be running this course in 2021-2022 academic year.
+If you are interested in joining the mailing list for this course please email: firstname.lastname@example.org including your name and the course you are interested in.

 When details are confirmed you will be sent a copy of the applicants’ handbook as soon as it’s released.